yhs0602/SNU_IAB_IOT_Midterm_DiscoveryRobot/README.md

 1. From now on, repeat `1.` to find itself's position, assuming that the APs are in fixed positions.

-**Problem: I could not find a way to retrieve the original transmission power of broadcasted APs**
+**Problem: I could not find a way to retrieve the original transmission power of broadcasted APs** **AND it seems that there are NO simple ways to retrieve the original transmission power of broadcasted APs, and I cannot make the ESP32 board to hack the AP and add API in runtime.
+(Source : https://stackoverflow.com/a/58422150/8614565)**

 ## Supersonic sensors
 1. It helps the positioning process to be more accurate.